NASCAR Cup Series: Chase for the Cup

 Along with the change in title sponsorship for the series, the 2004 season also introduced a new system for determining the series champion, influenced by the system used in the USAR Hooters Pro Cup Series.

 Originally known as the Chase for the Nextel Cup (or simply "The Chase", and later changed to Sprint branding), the ten highest-scoring drivers and teams (plus ties) in the first 26 races of the season became eligible to win the championship by competing in a playoff held within the final ten races.
 This number was increased to 12 teams in 2007.
 The Chase participants had their points increased to a level mathematically unattainable by anyone outside this field (roughly 1,800 points ahead of the first driver outside the Chase).
 From the inaugural Chase in 2004 to the 2006 Chase, the drivers were seeded based on points position at the end of the regular season, with first place starting with 5,050 points and tenth place starting with 5,005.
 From 2007 to 2010, the points totals of each driver who made the Chase were reset to 5,000 points, plus ten additional points for each race victory during the first 26 races.
 Points would still be awarded as usual during the affected races.
 The driver leading in points after the 36th race would be declared the champion.

 As part of a major change in the points system that took effect in 2011, the qualifying criteria and the points reset were changed as well.
 From 2011 to 2013, the ten drivers with the most points automatically qualified for the Chase.
 They were joined by two "wild card" qualifiers, specifically, the two drivers with the most race wins who were ranked between 11th and 20th in drivers' points.
 Their base point totals were then reset to 2,000 points, a level more than 1,000 points higher than that of the first driver outside the Chase.
 (Under the new point system, a race winner can earn a maximum of 48 points, as opposed to 195 in the pre-2011 system.)
 The ten automatic qualifiers received a bonus of three points for each win during the regular season, while the two wild card qualifiers received no such bonus.
 As in the past, the race layouts for the remaining ten races were the same, with no changes to the scoring system.
 On November 20, 2011, Tony Stewart and Carl Edwards ended the season in a first-ever points tie.
-Stewart's five season wins (all in the Chase) over Edwards' one win (in the third race of the season) gave Stewart the tie-breaker.
-Hence he was named the winner of the 2011 NASCAR Cup Series Championship.
+Stewart's five season wins (all in the Chase) over Edwards' one win (in the third race of the season) gave Stewart the tiebreaker.
+Hence, he was named the winner of the 2011 NASCAR Cup Series Championship.

 For 2014, NASCAR announced wide-ranging changes to the Chase format: